Arizona Elder Abuse Lawyers

 Each year, millions of older Americans suffer abuse at the hands of their friends, relatives, scam artists, caretakers and other individuals they trust.
 Unfortunately, less than 20% of this abuse is reported to the proper authorities.
-At Miller Kory Rowe LLP, our Phoenix, Arizona elder abuse attorneys are dedicated to helping seniors and their families who have suffered negligent or intentional abuse – regardless of if it is financial, emotional or physical.
+At Miller Kory Rowe LLP, our elder abuse lawyers are dedicated to helping seniors and their families who have suffered negligent or intentional abuse – regardless of whether it is financial, emotional or physical.
 If you need an attorney, contact our office to schedule a free consultation with a Phoenix elder abuse lawyer.

 When you contact our Arizona elder abuse lawyers, you can schedule a free consultation to review your case.
 If you choose to hire us, we will never charge you fees unless we can help you successfully recover compensation.

 The phrase “elder abuse” refers to any negligent or intentional act by a caregiver or another person that results in harm or the serious risk of harm to an elderly or vulnerable adult.
 If a family member has put a loved one in an elderly care facility, assisted living facility or nursing home, they expect professional and personalized care.
 Unfortunately, cases of abuse and neglect are extremely common.
 If your loved one is taken advantage of, it may go on undetected and be a devastating realization when the facts are finally discovered.